 La Trobe's research strategy encourages innovation, specialisation and collaboration.

 La Trobe University has a fine history as an excellent university with an enduring social conscience.
-As part of our Future Ready strategy, our plan is to grow and develop La Trobe's traditional leadership in areas of research, scholarship and learning that matter to the Australian community.
+As part of our Future Ready strategy, our plan is to grow and develop La Trobe's traditional leadership in areas of research, scholarship and learning that matters to the Australian community.

 Our core expertise is in the design and development of: